Radha Ravi: Allegations of sexual harassment

 As part of the #MeToo movement in the Indian Tamil industry, in 2018, allegations of sexual harassment, sexual misconduct and inappropriate behaviour have been made against Radha Ravi.
 The allegations were brought to light by singer Chinmayi but accusers were allegedly silenced from filing official complaints.
 The singer was axed from the dubbing union, of which Radha Ravi is the president, for speaking up against him.
 Singer Chinmayi claimed that Radha Ravi had expelled her from the dubbing union because she had exposed him in the #MeToo movement.

-In March 2019, during a trailer release function for Kolaiyuthir Kaalam, he made misogynistic comments towards the film's lead actress Nayanthara, leading to his suspension from the DMK.